mgajda/less-arbitrary/towards-better-union.md

   }
 ```

-It also suggests that a user might decide to explicitly add an evidence for
+It also suggests that a user might decide to explicitly add evidence for
 one of alternative representations in the case when samples are insufficient.
 (like in case of a single element dictionary.)
 :::